ChrisVeigl/PlotFittsTrace/README.md

 # PlotFittsTrace

-This application generates visualisations from [https://www.yorku.ca/mack/FittsLawSoftware/doc/GoFitts.html](GoFitts) .sd3 trace data files
+This application generates visualisations from [GoFitts](https://www.yorku.ca/mack/FittsLawSoftware/doc/GoFitts.html) .sd3 trace data files
-(for more information see: https://www.yorku.ca/mack/FittsLawSoftware/,  https://www.yorku.ca/mack/FittsLawSoftware/doc/GoFitts.html)
+(for more information see: https://www.yorku.ca/mack/FittsLawSoftware/)

-The source code of this application is based upon the [http://simonwallner.at/ext/fitts/](interactive visualisation of Fitts' Law) by Simon Wallner: https://github.com/SimonWallner/uit-fitts-law
+The source code of this application is based upon the [interactive visualisation of Fitts' Law](http://simonwallner.at/ext/fitts/) by Simon Wallner: https://github.com/SimonWallner/uit-fitts-law

 The following changes have been applied to the original source code: